 What data does this product collect?

 Connected devices collect information on their users.
-We look at what personal, biometric, and social data a product is likely to collect on you when you use it.
+We look at what personal, body-related, and social data a product is likely to collect on you when you use it.
 Knowing what sorts of personal information you’ll need to give up to use a product is useful to help understand just how much a company could be learning about you.
 The more information you give up, the better they may know you.
 Personal data includes things like name, email address, phone number, gender, age, and date of birth.
-Biometric data includes things like voice recordings, fingerprint, facial recognition, height, weight, heart rate, sleep data, menstrual cycles, and blood oxygen levels.
+Body-related data includes things like voice recordings, fingerprint, facial recognition, height, weight, heart rate, sleep data, menstrual cycles, and blood oxygen levels.
 Social data includes things like your contacts and friends or connections you have through a platform, like gamer friends through a gaming console or connections you have through a fitness app.

 How does it use this data?